cwervo/cwervo.com/src/writing/quicklook-web.md

 Did you know you can launch 3D models from a web page?
 There's a helpful web component called <a href="https://github.com/GoogleWebComponents/model-viewer"><code>&lt;model-viewer&gt;</code></a> that will handle this for you.
 It'll look something like this:

-<model-viewer ar src="/assets/3D-models/logo.glb" ios-src="/assets/3D-models/logo-3m-scaled.usdz" auto-rotate camera-controls background-color="#2EAFAC" alt="Spinning AC logo"></model-viewer>
+<model-viewer ar src="/assets/3D-models/logo.glb" ios-src="/assets/3D-models/logo-3m-scaled.usdz" auto-rotate camera-controls background-color="#2EAFAC" alt="Spinning AC logo" quick-look-browsers="safari chrome"></model-viewer>
 <div class="caption">A 3D version of my personal logo displayed using <code>&lt;model-viewer&gt;</code>
 </div>